Life

-A friend, truly hurting in dealing with the effects of the pandemic and her need to be herself, reached out to me recently.
+A friend, truly hurting in dealing with the effects of the pandemic and her need to be herself, reached out to me back then.
 Here are some edited excerpts of her initial message:

 “I’m wondering how seriously you contemplate “full time”?